 Purchase AU Health Insurance

 Students are automatically enrolled in the American University health insurance plan after their course registration has been processed by the WSP staff.
-If you would like to keep this insurance plan, please submit the health insurance Enrollment Form (see AU Health Insurance Benefit Details for instructions).
+If you would like to keep this insurance plan, please submit the health insurance Enrollment Form (see AU Health Insurance Benefit Details below for instructions).
 If you would like to waive the AU health insurance plan because you already have comparable insurance, follow the steps under Waive AU Health Insurance.

 AU Health Insurance Premiums